kanidm/kanidm/examples/proxmox.md

 Issuer URL:

 - <https://idm.example.com:8443/oauth2/openid/proxmox>

-When kanidm is behind reverse proxy or when using docker port mapping:
+When Kanidm is behind a reverse proxy or when using Docker port mapping:
 - <https://idm.example.com/oauth2/openid/proxmox>

 Realm: give some proper name or anything that's meaningful